gischy/SparkML/README.md

 ## Usage

 - Using the command "mvn install" will build the project and create an executable JAR file
-- The JAR file can be executed using the command "java -jar target/sparkml-1.0.jar"
+- The JAR file can be executed after the build process from the main directory using the command "java -jar target/sparkml-1.0.jar" (running the command from inside the target folder will throw an exception)
 - The application can also be started by running the class RunAll.java from the IDE
 - Training data is located inside the "training_data" directory
 - Metrics for each iteration with a different sample size will be stored inside the "metriken" directory